EfogDev/react-services-injector/README.md

 #### Only ES6 classes
 It is already 2017, right?
 Please, use ES6 classes instead of `React.createComponent` (especially as even React says that method is deprecated).
 Also, the library won't connect your functional components -- create a class if you want to use services there.

-#### `toRender` and `toUse`
+#### `toRender` property
-It's not important, but strongly recommended to pass options object to the `connect()` method.
+It is important to pass options object to the `connect()` method.
-If you don't pass it, the component will be connected to all services.
+If you don't pass it, the component's render method won't be connected to any services.
-If you do pass, but don't specify one of `toRender` or `toUse` arrays, component will be connected only to specified services.
+So it will be never updated.

 #### Dependencies
 `require()` function should be supported in the project.